idea456/fabelio-project/README.md

 ## The process

+### Tech stack used
+- NodeJS and Express to create the API
+- Firebase and Firestore for the database
+- React and Material UI for the user interface

 ### Setting up the data and database

 After setting up the work environment for the server and client (setting up a basic local server and API functions), the first thing I had to was to parse the CSV file into an appropriate format, so that it can be exported into the Firestore database with proper data types.
 After some data formatting and cleaning, I was able to establish a database with the exported CSV file.
 The following screenshot demonstrates a part of the Firestore document collection from the CSV file: